-The series is created by Years and Years creator and former Doctor Who showrunner Russell T Davies, and will explore the lives of three young gay men affected by the AIDS crisis of the 1980s.
+The series is created by Years and Years creator and former Doctor Who showrunner Russell T Davies, and explores the lives of three young gay men affected by the AIDS crisis of the 1980s.

 The cast (which features gay actors playing gay characters) also includes the likes of Neil Patrick Harris (How I Met Your Mother) and Stephen Fry.